FAQs About Health Sciences

 There is a core curriculum of the B.S. in health sciences degree that includes courses on population health determinants, infectious disease, chronic disease, health behavior change, U.S. and global healthcare systems, epidemiology, and ethics.

 What science courses do I take as a health sciences student?

 Most health sciences students complete BIO 270 Human Physiology and BIO 290 Human Anatomy.
-Then, working with your advisers, you will select additional science classes aligned with you career or graduate school goals.
+Then, working with your advisers, you will select additional science classes aligned with your career or graduate school goals.
 These may include additional courses in biology (microbiology, cell/molecular biology, genetics), chemistry (general chemistry, biochemistry, organic chemistry), and physics.
 Details of the curriculum are available at: https://www.jmu.edu/catalog/.

 What minors are popular among students in the health sciences major?

 At JMU, there are several pre-professional health minors (medicine, dentistry, optometry, occupational therapy, physical therapy, pharmacy, physician assistant studies and veterinary medicine) that students may complete.
 Be sure to look into the criteria and support offered by the Office of Pre-Professional Health Advising at https://www.jmu.edu/pph/.

-Other common minors include: biology, health communication, chronic illness, medical humanities, gerontology, medical Spanish, substance abuse education, and special education non-teaching.
+Other common minors include: biology, health communication, chronic illness, medical humanities, gerontology, medical Spanish, substance abuse education, and exceptional education.

 How do health sciences students participate in undergraduate research?